dimforge/ncollide/mesh_generation/primitives.md

 It also exposes functions to compute the convex hull of a set of point using the [QuickHull algorithm](http://en.wikipedia.org/wiki/QuickHull) which has an average $$O(n \log{n})$$ time complexity.
-Because computing the convex hull of 2d and 3d geometries is so common, two functions are always available, no matter the number of dimensions you chose to compile **ncollide** for:
+Because computing the convex hull of 2d and 3d shapes is so common, two functions are always available no matter the number of dimensions you chose to compile **ncollide** for:

 | Function             | Description                                     |